Yes, I am currently accepting new clients. We can speak during a phone consultation to check in about scheduling and see if we are a good fit.

 It is a good thing to have gained insight from previous experiences and this can be helpful for a therapist to know as well.
 If we are working together and it doesn't feel like the right fit, I support your desire to discuss changes or what may work better for you during sessions.
 If the right fit doesn't happen with me, I do want you to find the right fitting therapist.
 I have a network of therapists, and could refer to one that has availability if that is helpful.

 I do not have the ability to prescribe medication.
-I start therapy by looking at your needs and working to reach goals by utilizing effective strategies.
-If everything is tried and these tools are not giving you the support needed, a referral can be made to a psychiatrist on your request.
 If you are currently on prescribed medication that benefits you, I support that.
-In my experience, medication can be a needed addition and I will support you in whatever decision you make regarding medication.
+In my experience, medication can be a needed addition at times and not the right fit other times.
+I will support you in whatever decision you make regarding medication.